KIT-MBS/pyrexMD/pyrexMD/doc/sphinx/quick_guide/quick_guide.md

 can perform complex tasks (e.g. system setup, specific analyses, etc.) within a few commands.
 This guide is kept very short  because most commands have an obvious 'core' functionality.
-All code snippets in this quick guide are taken from the `jupyter` notebooks within the example folder, which you can use to run and test the package on your local machine.
+All code snippets in this quick guide are taken from the `Jupyter` notebooks within the example folder, which you can use to run and test the package on your local machine.